Correlated Initialization for Correlated Data: Abstract

 \section{Abstract}

 Spatial data exhibits the property that nearby points are correlated.
-This holds also for learnt representations across layers, but not for commonly used weight initialization methods.
-Our theoretical analysis reveals for uncorrelated initialization that (i) flow through layers suffers from much more rapid decrease and (ii) training of individual parameters is subject to more ``zig-zagging''.
-We propose multiple methods for correlated initialization.
-For CNNs, they yield accuracy gains of several per cent in the absence of regularization.
-Even for properly tuned L2-regularization gains are often possible.
+This also holds for learnt representations across layers, but not for commonly used weight initialization methods.
+Our theoretical analysis quantifies the learning behavior of weights of a single spatial filter.
+It is thus in contrast to a large body of work that discusses statistical properties of weights.
+It shows that uncorrelated initialization (i) might lead to poor convergence behavior and (ii) training of (some) parameters is likely subject to slow convergence.
+Empirical analysis shows that these findings for a single spatial filter extend to networks with many spatial filters.
+The impact of (correlated) initialization depends strongly on learning rates and l2-regularization.